 Rapamycin is the new "longevity" drug and you probably know it from the big resveratrol buzz earlier (with the red wine craze).

 What about mTOR?

-Simply put, mTOR is at the center of deciding which cells lives and which cell dies.
+Simply put, mTOR is at the center of deciding which cells live and which cells die.

 In a time of conservation (lean times), efficiency is king.

 Senescent or poorly functioning cells are a luxury you just can't have when trying to survive.

 Essentially, AMPK ramps up the culling of dead weight via mTOR inhibition (reduction).

 Survival of the fittest (cell).